'RHONY' Kelly Bensimon Wants To Only Deal In Truth

 “I just want her to relax and take care of her daughter and settle in a little bit.
 Maybe taking a step away from Housewives would be good for her.”

-Bensimon is obviously referencing the latest chapter between Bethenny Frankel and her ex, Jason Hoppy who took advantage of Shields’ death to go to court and question Frankel’s parenting for having daughter Bryn in the care of an alleged “drug addict.”
+Bensimon is obviously referencing the latest chapter between Bethenny Frankel and her ex, Jason Hoppy, who took advantage of Shields’ death to go to court and question Frankel’s parenting for having daughter Bryn in the care of an alleged “drug addict.”

 Hoppy’s lawyer released a statement about the situation.